robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.8.1.md

   - Hardcoded credentials: admin/admin123 (development only)
   - Admin dashboard requires adminToken in localStorage
   - No database role field - admin handled separately
+- **Known issues**:
-- **Known issue**: Dashboard has 'test-token' fallbacks that should be removed
+  - Dashboard has 'test-token' fallbacks that should be removed
+  - Admin authentication needs database integration (see priority tasks)

 ## Complete Database Schema